 1. Historic Old Town

-Any visit to Cottonwood should start with a stop in the historic Old Town, a district that dates back to the early 1900s, when it was a center for the area’s mining and smelter industry.
+Any visit to Cottonwood should start with a stop in the historic Old Town.
+This is a district that dates back to the early 1900s when it was a center for the area’s mining and smelter industry.
 Today, many of the buildings feature the rock and brick architecture of the ’20s and ’30s.

 The town’s Clemenceau Smelter closed down in 1936, which dealt a devastating blow to the local economy, according to the city’s website.
 In recent decades, the Old Town has been revitalized as a vibrant business and tourism district.

 Cottonwood’s Old Town currently features over 60 businesses, including several tasting rooms, 13 cafés and restaurants, four antique stores, nine galleries, and six hotels.

 For a fun weekend, plan to stay in one of the Old Town’s boutique hotels, such as The Tavern Hotel, located in a renovated 1925 building.
-Then, spend an evening wandering Main Street, stopping at any of the tasting rooms that interest you.
+Then spend an evening wandering Main Street and stopping at any of the tasting rooms that interest you.
 I recommend checking out the hip Pillsbury Wine Company before having dinner around an outdoor fire pit at Pizzeria Bocce Patio Bar.